avipars/CS-Resources/_posts/2022-07-26-templates.md

 ---
-title: 'What are Template Functions and Classes in C++ and how can I use them?'
+title: "What are Template Functions and Classes in C++ and how can I use them?"
 layout: post

 external: true